 Canto is an online annotation tool which has been developed to allow researchers to curate the genetic and molecular data from their publications for inclusion in public biological databases.
 Originally created for the fission yeast community, Canto is a generic tool that can be readily configured for use with other organisms and other databases.

 - Visit...
 Schizosaccharomyces pombe (fission yeast) at PomBase.
 Curate GO, phenotypes, interactions, protein modifications for inclusion in PomBase

 - Visit ...
-In collaboration with Rothamsted Research, we are extending Canto to enable the curation of multiple strains in a single Canto instance, and to curate pathogen-host interaction (multispecies) phenotypes and genotypes for PHI-base
+In collaboration with Rothamsted Research (PHI-base), we have extended Canto to enable the curation of multiple strains in a single Canto instance, and to curate pathogen-host interaction (multispecies) phenotypes and genotypes.

 - FlyBase uses a Canto instance extended and configured to support Drosophila phenotype and genetic interaction annotation

 - Visit...
 Generic Gene Ontology Implementation: Curate GO annotations for proteins, using UniProtKB identifiers

 - Visit...
 Komagataella pastoris (formerly known as Pichia pastoris)

 Canto is developed as part of the PomBase project, which provides a model organism database for the fission yeast Schizosaccharomyces pombe.
 PomBase is funded by the Wellcome Trust, run by a consortium comprising the University of Cambridge and University College London, and hosted by the Babraham Institute.